Wakefield Memorial High School: Visual Arts

 The Wakefield High School Visual Arts program consists of 2-D, 3-D, digital and film and video courses.

 WPS Visual Arts can be found on Facebook as well as Instagram.
 Film & Video can be found on YouTube.

 Demographics

 The racial makeup of Wakefield High School is: 94% White, 3% Black, 2% Hispanic and 1% Asian/American Indian.

 Wakefield High School participates in the METCO program, a grant program funded by the Commonwealth intended to reduce racial imbalance.
-Students from the inner city are given the opportunity to attend Wakefield High School.
+Students from the cities, such as Boston are given the opportunity to attend Wakefield High School.